bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 <!-- -->

 -   If you got the error message: "Cannot allocate memory", or the running speed is very slow, especially while doing BWA or DIAMOND mapping, you can skip the steps and use our precomputed files from the tar file "files2out.tar.gz".
+DIAMOND in particular may take a long time to run.
     -   For example, to extract "cow\_contigs.sam" file, you can use the command "tar -xzf files4out.tar.gz cow\_contigs.sam".

 **BWA searches against microbial genome database**